British reporting rule change exposes transatlantic cultural gap

 Some corporate heavyweights have already made moves away from the treadmill of quarterly reporting.

-Paul Polman, CEO since 2009 of Anglo-Dutch consumer goods giant Unilever , the seventh biggest firm on the London Stock Exchange, is a critic of what he calls “quarterly capitalism”.
+Paul Polman, CEO since 2009 of Anglo-Dutch consumer goods giant Unilever (ULVR.L) (UNc.AS), the seventh biggest firm on the London Stock Exchange, is a critic of what he calls “quarterly capitalism”.
 He has changed Unilever’s reporting so that full bottom-line figures are given just twice per year.

 Under the newly relaxed rules companies could of course choose to continue issuing quarterly statements, but early signs suggest that many would stop.